 Out of curiosity, I applied this filter to my entire writing career to date.
-Much to my surprise, I probably should have avoided most of what I had agreed to.
-Granted, there will be duds in every venture along with some missed opportunities, but it’s the initial valuation that matters most.
+Much to my surprise, I probably should have avoided most of what I agreed to.
+Granted, there will be duds in every endeavor along with missed opportunities, but it’s the initial valuation that matters most.
 I would much rather be excited about a new experience and end up disappointed than be lukewarm about it and end up resentful.

 One by one, my other mantras faded away in favor of this new Herculean filter.
 I now apply it to everything that involves leaving the house, and especially to my writing career.